lukas8920/pentaho-ms365-plugin/README.md

 ## Using the plugin

 1. Set up a client application in azure portal - (wiki entry in progress)
-2. Create an MS365 connection in Pentaho with the access credentials taken from the azure portal
+2. Create a connection in Pentaho with the access credentials taken from the azure portal
-3. Ready to use the additional MS365 steps of the plugin
+3. Ready to use the additional steps of the plugin

 Below video shows how you can set up a simple application in Pentaho.